randall-frank/mrt-source/mrtrashcan/content/star-trek.rst

 **MCCOY**:Jim, that's impossible.
 We had been receiving signals       from the outpost saying that the planet was                   inhabitable.

-**KIRK**:Wait, the commander spoke of a great danger, Bones, is       it possible that the outpost was destoyed right after         the transmission of the distress call?
+**KIRK**:Wait, the commander spoke of a great danger, Bones, is       it possible that the outpost was destroyed right after         the transmission of the distress call?

 **MCCOY**:Jim, I'm a doctor, not a plot analyst.